Introduction to Online Convex Optimization: Placing this Book in the Machine Learning Library

-The primary purpose of this manuscript is to serve as an educational textbook for a {\it dedicated} course on online convex optimization and the convex optimization approach to machine learning.
-Online convex optimization has already had enough impact to appear in several surveys and introductory texts, such as \cite{HazanSurvey,shalev2011online,SashaLec1,SashaLec2}.
+The primary purpose of this is to serve as an educational textbook for a {\it dedicated} course on OCO and the convex optimization approach to machine learning.
+Online convex optimization has already had enough impact to appear in several surveys and introductory texts \citep{HazanSurvey,shalev2011online,SashaLec1,SashaLec2}.
 We hope this compilation of material and exercises will further enrich the literature.